 Results

 116 participants received a CSI and 118 a NS.
 The response rate at 24 months was 73% in the CSI arm and 71% in the NS arm.
 By 24 months, a greater proportion of the CSI group had been referred for (28% vs 20%) and undergone (22% vs 16%) CTS surgery compared with the NS group.
-There were no statistically significant between-group differences in BCTQ score or pain NRS at 12 or 24 months. was costly (mean difference £6859 ()) with quality-adjusted life-years (QALYs) than over 24 months (mean difference 0022 ().
+There were no statistically significant between-group differences in BCTQ score or pain NRS at 12 or 24 months.
+CSI was more costly (mean difference £6859 (95% CI: -12084, 29124)) with fewer quality-adjusted life-years (QALYs) than NS over 24 months (mean difference -0022 (95% CI: (-0·093, 0·045)).

 Conclusion

 Over 24 months, surgical intervention rates were low in both groups, but less frequent in the NS group.
-Whilst there were no differences in the clinical effectiveness of CSI and NS, initial treatment with may be cost-effective in the long-term compared with .
+Whilst there were no differences in the clinical effectiveness of CSI and NS, initial treatment with CSI may not be cost-effective in the long-term compared with NS.

 INTRODUCTION

 Carpal tunnel syndrome (CTS) is a symptomatic compression neuropathy of the median nerve at the wrist.1 Clinical symptoms include localised pain and/or discomfort, paraesthesia, and functional loss.
 CTS is the most common peripheral entrapment neuropathy2 with 36 patients per 10,000 person years consulting with CTS in primary care in 2013.3